Former Gitmo commander found guilty of obstructing justice in civilian's 2015 death

 A federal jury on Friday convicted former Naval Station Guantanamo Bay commander Capt.
 John Nettleton of obstructing justice and other offenses during the Navy's investigation of a civilian's death in 2015.

 Nettleton, 54, was also found guilty of making false statements, concealing information and falsifying records as the military probed Christopher M. Tur's death, the Justice Department (DOJ) said.
-He could face up to 75 years in prison, but it's likely he will serve much less time based on sentencing guidelines.
+He could face up to 75 years in prison, but will likely serve much less time based on sentencing guidelines.
 His sentencing has not been scheduled yet.

 Tur, 42, was the loss-prevention safety manager at the station's Naval Exchange, a shopping complex operated by the Navy.
 He was found dead in the Guantanamo Bay waters off the base on the southeastern coast of Cuba on Jan.
 11, 2015.
-An autopsy later revealed he was injured -- including fractured ribs and a cut to his head -- prior to drowning, the DOJ said.
+An autopsy later revealed he was injured -- including fractured ribs and a cut to his head -- prior to his drowning, the DOJ said.

 On Jan.
-9, the night he disappeared, Tur confronted Nettleton, who was serving as commanding officer, at a party at the Officer's Club, where he alleged that his wife, Lara, was having an affair with Nettleton, according to evidence presented at trial, the Justice Department said.
+9, the night he disappeared, Tur confronted Nettleton at a party at the Officer's Club and alleged that Tur's wife, Lara, was having an affair with Nettleton, the Justice Department said.

 The men had "consumed several alcoholic drinks," the indictment said.